arp2019-Dev/MiniPrintV1/JOURNAL.md

 Update 3:
 I should really update more often so my bad but I worked a lot on the design and I am switching to the MKS Robin Nano series for the main board and a direct drive extruder.
 I am also using mostly 2020 extrusion and nema17 motors, and igus linear rails for support and rigidity.

+Update 4:
+Using an LDO orbiter extruder and high temp hotend to hopefully print some cool engineering filaments.
+I also am confrimed making a 150mm x 150mm build volume Z height is tbd but prob more than 150mm.
+I am cadding the main structure and how/where i want the electronics to be roughly.
+Ill refine as I design more.